loremipsumdonec/optimizely-testframework/posts/test_framework_for_net5/test_framework_for_net5_part_1.md

 System.InvalidOperationException : No method 'public static IHostBuilder CreateHostBuilder(string[] args)' or 'public static IWebHostBuilder CreateWebHostBuilder(string[] args)' found on 'Lorem.Program'.
 Alternatively, WebApplicationFactory`1 can be extended and 'CreateHostBuilder' or 'CreateWebHostBuilder' can be overridden to provide your own instance.
 ```

-Which is because `WebApplicationFactory<TEntryPoint>` by default tries to find a method named `CreateHostBuilder` in the same assembly as the `Startup` class that we specified as the entry point which look like this.
+Which is because `WebApplicationFactory<TEntryPoint>` by [default](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.testing.webapplicationfactory-1.createhostbuilder?view=aspnetcore-5.0#remarks) tries to find `public static IHostBuilder CreateHostBuilder(string[] args)` in the same assembly as the `Startup` class.

+> Optimizly should consider remove the parameter `isDevelopment` so method `CreateHostBuilder` has the "default" signature.

 ```csharp
 public static IHostBuilder CreateHostBuilder(string[] args, bool isDevelopment)